GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 ### Combat

-For quick conversion, use equivalent weapons on the **Equipment Table (p.x)** to determine damage.
+For quick conversion, use equivalent weapons on the **Equipment Table** to determine damage.
 Otherwise, below is a rough conversion.
 Ignore damage modifiers when adapting.

 * Minor (punch, kick) 1D4 \= d4
 * Moderate (guns, knives, baseball bat) 1D6 & 1D8 \= d6